jrcarney/newword-word-processor/readme.md

 progress

 - Broke up the project into separate module pattern and psuedo classical pattern folders, to distinctly separate the 2.
+- Added createToolbarButtons() function which takes care of adding formatting buttons to the toolbar.

 ### 22/04/18